 Old Kate Spade Necklace

-The last two weekends, I entertained a Philly, State of Mind.
+The last two weekends, I entertained a Philly State of Mind.
 I journeyed to Philly last week to spend time with my Mom for Mother’s Day.
-This week, I motored southeast, the drive nearly coming to a crawl on the Schuylkill Expressway because of the many events people were traveling to in and around Center City.
+This week, I motored southeast, and the drive nearly came to a crawl on the Schuylkill Expressway because of the many events people were traveling to in and around Center City.
 I accompanied my husband to the Barristers Association of Philadelphia 2014 Scholarship Gala.

 Penn's Landing